UFC 198: Werdum vs Miocic: Predictions & Analysis

 A few statistical edges stand out.
 Font throws significantly more leather — a 0.4 sig. strike per minute gap.
 Font is far more active with takedowns, averaging 0.7 more per 15 minutes.
 Font has tighter striking defense, making opponents miss more often.

-**The Pick: Rob Font over John Lineker.** This is essentially a pick'em.
-The model nudges toward Font at 54%, but there's almost nothing separating these two.
-The market implies 59% for Lineker, but our model sees only 47%.
-That 12-point gap favoring Font is worth watching.
+The Pick: John Lineker over Rob Font.
+The model gives Lineker a slight nod at 55% — this could easily go either way.
+The market implies 59% for Lineker, but our model sees only 55%.
+That 3-point gap favoring Font is worth watching.

 Rogerio Nogueira vs Patrick Cummins